orbital-skylab/.github/CONTRIBUTING.md

 Do also ensure to abide by our coding conventions and best practices as specified in our [Style Guide](https://github.com/orbital-skylab/skylab-frontend/wiki/Style-Guide)

+## Testing Code

+Make use of **Jest** to write unit tests for any new helper function(s) that you have defined and **Cypress** to automate end-to-end testing for any new feature(s) that you have implemented.
+You can find more information in our [Systems Testing](https://github.com/orbital-skylab/skylab-frontend/wiki/System-Testing) documentation.

+Do not expect others to test your code for you!
+While reviewers will be testing your code before approving the changes, the onus is on you to ensure that your code is working as intended before making a pull request.
+Having test cases prepared will also help with validating that your code continues to work throughout future changes to the codebase.

 ## Creating a Pull Request

-Once you have completed writing your code, you can create a pull request and request a review from another contributor for your branch to be merged.
+Once you have completed writing and testing your code, you can create a pull request and request a review from another contributor for your branch to be merged.

+In the description of the pull request, it would be very helpful to reviewers if you are able to detail the key changes that you are introducing(point form will do) and also provide screenshots or screen recordings of the changes that you have implemented(if applicable).

 Reviewers will assess your code using our [Code Review Rubrics](https://github.com/orbital-skylab/skylab-frontend/wiki/Code-Review-Rubrics), so do give this a read to ensure that your commits fulfil all the highlighted criteria
 Reviewers may comment and/or request changes before approving your pull request.
 Feel free to reach out to reviewers to seek further clarification if necessary, and work with them to resolve all requested changes.